Peter Masters

-Peter Masters has been the Minister of the Metropolitan Tabernacle (Spurgeon's) in central London since 1970.
-He started the Evangelical Times, an evangelical conservative newspaper.
-He directs the School of Theology, an annual conference for pastors and Christian workers.
+Peter Masters has been the Minister of the Metropolitan Tabernacle in central London since 1970.
+He founded the Evangelical Times, an evangelical newspaper, in 1967.
+He also directs the School of Theology, an annual conference for pastors and Christian workers at the Metropolitan Tabernacle.

 Sword and Trowel

-He edits the international magazine 'Sword & Trowel' (started by Spurgeon in 1865).
+Masters edits the international magazine Sword & Trowel (started by Charles Spurgeon in 1865).

 London Reformed Baptist Seminary

-He initiated the London Reformed Seminary in 1976 and directs the further studies of both pastors and aspiring pastors in the Tabernacle's adjunct seminary.
+Masters initiated the London Reformed Baptist Seminary in 1976, and directs the further studies of both pastors and aspiring pastors in the Tabernacle's adjunct seminary.
 The seminary went online from 2011.

 Authorship

-He has authored 28 books, which have been translated into at least 28 other languages.
+Masters has authored over 30 books, which have been translated into at least 28 other languages.

 Broadcasts

-His sermons have been broadcast in the UK since 2003 on the Sky channel UCB.
-In 2013 it transferred to the Sky channel Revelation TV, it is broadcast every Saturday evening.
-These broadcasts include a sermon from Masters and an accompanying apologetic or biographical feature.
+Masters' sermons have been broadcast in the UK since 2003 on the Sky channel UCB.
+In 2013 the Tabernacle programme transferred to the Sky channel Revelation TV, and is broadcast every Saturday evening in the UK and also in the USA.
+These broadcasts include a sermon from Dr Masters and an accompanying apologetic or biographical feature.
 Current UK channels are Sky Channel 581, Freeview HD Channel 241 and Freesat Channel 692.
 Programmes are also broadcast on a number of overseas radio stations including in New Zealand and the US.

 Distinctive ministerial emphases

 The necessity of regular Gospel preaching

-He has lobbied for the necessity of distinctive and frequent evangelistic addresses, and lamented the loss of this amongst evangelical ministers.
+Masters has lobbied for the necessity of distinctive and frequent evangelistic addresses, and lamented the loss of this amongst evangelical ministers.